 While at high-level everything that comes out of this might be included in business analysis plan, they may be broken down into smaller common deliverables like work breakdown structure (WBS), communication plan, business analysis approach (plan vs change driven), and requirements management plans.

 Defining the Solution

-This steps is typically what people believe business analysis is, and what their deliverables should be centered around.
+This step is typically what people believe the "business analysis" is, and what their deliverables should be centered around.
 Defining the solution is essentially documenting what the future solutions should be capable of doing to meet the business needs, also known as requirements gathering.

 This can come in many shapes and sizes.
 Requirements document makes it sound like it should be a paper document, but it doesn't aways have to be.
 The BABOK terms this the "requirements package" which I think better describes what it is.
 This could include a traceability matrix, use cases, business requirements, stakeholder requirements, solutions requirements and they can be textual or in the form of diagrams, models, or wireframes.

 Evaluating the Solution